emaphp/eMapper/README.md

 <br/>
 #####Macros
-*@Eval* evaluates an *eMacros* program against current entity.
+*@Eval* evaluates a macro against current entity.
 Examples of usage of these type of attributes are getting a person's fullname or calculating his age.
 ```php
 /**
  * @Entity people